 3. What is your Partnership about?
 Who is involved?

 We’re the Partnership on Climate Adaptation (including green infrastructure solutions).
 Our main challenges regard vulnerability assessments, climate resilience and risk management (including the social dimension of climate adaptation strategies).
 Adaptation to impacts and effects of climate relate extremes is a common challenge for all people in urban areas, all across Europe and in the entire world.
-Heat waves, Sea Level Rise, Flooding, Droughts, Loss of Biodiversity, Water Availability, health desease, shock and stress effects are a common ground from which it is necessary to go beyond.
+Heat waves, Sea Level Rise, Flooding, Droughts, Loss of Biodiversity, Water Availability, health disease, shock and stress effects are a common ground from which it is necessary to go beyond.

-The responsibility is to design concrete actions that help cities and urban areas to have a legal framework on climate adaptation, common guidelines to easily access to funds, more expertise in the cities to deal with a dynamic complex mechanism that is climate change, more effective decision making tools and integrated territorial planning, thinking to which local level indicators could help to downscale models and upscale solutions, fighting uncertainty and gathering reliable useful data.
+The responsibility is to design concrete actions that help cities and urban areas to have a legal framework on climate adaptation, common guidelines to easily access to funds, more expertise in the cities to deal with a dynamic complex mechanism that is climate change, more effective decision-making tools and integrated territorial planning, thinking to which local level indicators could help to downscale models and upscale solutions, fighting uncertainty and gathering reliable useful data.

-In our partnership we count on seven Local Authorities (Genova, Loulé, Throndheim, Potenza, Sfantu Gheorghe, Glasgow, Diba Barcelona), four Member States (France, Poland, Hungary, Bulgary), four Directorate General (DG REGIO, CLIMA, ENV, RTD) and four main organisations (CEMR, EUROCITIES, URBACT, EIB).
+In our partnership we count on seven Local Authorities (Genova, Loulé, Trondheim, Potenza, Sfantu Gheorghe, Glasgow, Diba Barcelona), four Member States (France, Poland, Hungary, Bulgary), four Directorate General (DG REGIO, CLIMA, ENV, RTD) and four main organisations (CEMR, EUROCITIES, URBACT, EIB).